yasiryagi/helpdesk/tokenomics/README.md

 ### Deflationary Forces
 Tokens are slashed and/or burned for a variety of reasons, thus reducing supply and increasing the exchange rate.

-- Transactions (aka. extrinsics) fees, are burned
+- Transactions (aka "extrinsics") fees, are burned
   - Extrinsics are now in most cases free, but
   - Users may need/choose to set a higher fee for transaction priority
   - Users, or Jsgenesis, may set high fees to intentionally burn tokens